 Performed in Duluth, GA (north of Atlanta) at Georgia Eye Physicians & Surgeons

-No matter what your specific vision concerns may be, proper treatment should always begin with a thorough diagnosis.
+No matter what your individual vision concerns may be, proper treatment should always begin with a thorough diagnosis.
 However, not all vision problems are equal.
 Some can be identified with only a few simple tests, while others may require much more sophisticated diagnostic techniques.
-At Georgia Eye Physicians and Surgeons, Dr. William Segal or Dr. Marc Lay can perform two distinct levels of eye examination:
+This is why Dr. William Segal or Dr. Marc Lay at Georgia Eye Physicians and Surgeons perform THREE distinct levels of eye examination:

 The American Academy of Ophthalmology (AAO) recommends that all men and women undergo a complete Comprehensive Medical Eye Exam at least once between the ages of 20 and 29 and at least twice between the ages of 30 and 39, and that they receive a baseline eye disease screening at age 40, the time when early signs of disease and changes in vision may start to occur.
-Based on the results of this baseline screening, Dr. Segal or Dr. Lay will prescribe the necessary intervals for follow-up exams, but seniors age 65 and over should have complete eye exams every one to two years to check for cataracts, glaucoma, age-related macular degeneration, diabetic retinopathy, and many other potentially sight-threatening diseases.
+Based on the results of this baseline screening, Dr. William Segal or Dr. Marc Lay will prescribe the necessary intervals for follow-up exams, but seniors age 65 and over should have complete eye exams every one to two years to check for cataracts, glaucoma, age-related macular degeneration, diabetic retinopathy, and many other potentially sight-threatening diseases.

 Request an appointment at Georgia Eye Physicians and Surgeons